 Anyone who enjoys pirate lore will enjoy the references to common pirate language and lifestyle in this movie.
 The music in this movie is fantastic, and Johnny Depp is hilarious!

 Elizabeth Swan (Kiera Knightley) met Will Turner (Orlando Bloom) when they were both very young.

 Around his neck he wears a gold pirate medallion which she takes and hides from him.
 Years later, Elizabeth takes out the medallion to look at it and remember their first meeting.
 The gold calls in some pirates and Elizabeth finds herself in a real-life pirate nightmare.

 Points to Consider: This movie is not very morally structured.
-There are some jokes that are rather impure as well as teasing about being a eunuch.
+There are some jokes that are rather impure including teasing one of the characters about being a eunuch.

 On another note, this movie is quite scary for younger children.
 Their are skeletons who walk around and try to kill everybody.